spsforks/QB64-Wiki/OUT.md

 > `OUT &H3C9, colorIntensity` : Writes RGB color intensity settings in order

   * Every 3 reads or writes, changes to next color attribute without a set
   * Color setting is Red, Green and Blue attribute intensities in order.
   * Color attribute intensity values range from 0 to 63.
   * Some [DAC](DAC) color attribute intensities cannot be changed using OUT.

-## QBasic/QuickBASIC
+## QBasic

 * In DOS, OUT accesses memory and hardware directly, unlike [POKE](POKE), and could cause PC damage.